We Are On Tour So WhatsApp ONLY: +61.402.222217 | Gday@AustralianCricketTours.com

 If you feel 'ill at ease' for any reason about visiting South Africa, we have been coming here safely since 1997 and use our experience to ensure you have a relaxing and incident-free time.

-We walk to the cricket in Durban and Centurion, walk or share short taxi rides in Joburg and Port Elizabeth, and in Cape Town we take the train because we know it is safe to do so, but we still don't do it alone.
+We walk to the cricket in Durban and Centurion, share short taxi rides in Joburg and Port Elizabeth, and in Cape Town take the Metro because we know it is safe, but we still don't do it alone.

-Generally speaking, South Africa is as safe a destination to travel as anywhere in the 'tourist' world.
-They have great crime records however most are limited to isolated townships, inter-clan rumblings, and close friends.
+Generally, South Africa is as safe a destination to travel as anywhere in the 'tourist' world.
+They have great crime records but primarily isolated to townships, inter-clan rumblings, and close friends.

 Saying this, do not go strolling through any township unless you are familiar with the area and in the company of a local or on an organised tour, the same said for inner-cities, especially Cape Town.

-In areas of high tourist concentration, it is not uncommon for people to be violated in broad daylight simply for their sunglasses, so basic common-sense must apply.
+In areas of high tourist concentration, it is not uncommon for people to be violated in broad daylight simply for their sunglasses, so common-sense applies.

-No matter how comfortable you feel, we suggest not walking alone anywhere after dark, no matter how short the journey.
-Book an App-based taxi whose drivers are very used to going 'around the corner'.
+All this said, no matter how comfortable you feel, after dark, no matter how short the journey, book an app-based taxi whose drivers are very used to going 'around the corner'.

 Using ATM's